Overview of annual USPS® price changes.

 Minimum 45 days advance notice.
 Minimum 30 days advance notice.

-- First-Class Mail®- Priority Mail®
+- First-Class Mail®- Priority Mail Express™

-- Standard Mail®- Express Mail®
+- Standard Mail® - Priority Mail®

 Schedule for Regular and Predictable Price Changes